Aimilios94/Aimilios94/README.md

 ## Hi there 👋
 I'm an AI Automation Specialist from Greece.
-Came from a finance & accounting background — now I build end-to-end AI-powered web apps full time.
+Came from a finance & accounting background — now I build end-to-end web apps full time.

 <🔭 I’m currently working on TradingNexus app i build, that has to do with trading stocks and crtypto learning hub,live data, earnings comparison,KPIS,market analysis etc.
 - 🌱 I’m currently learning more about context engineering and Claude Code.